1-icenine/Portfolio/SQL/IMDB/README.md

 IGNORE 1 ROWS;
 ```

-2. Run EDA_IMDb_Movies.sql in chunks using a MySQL client like MySQL Workbench.
+2. Run EDA_IMDb_Movies.sql in chunks using a SQL client like MySQL Workbench.

 3. Run the scripts in make_procedures.sql to create procedures needed to run CALL procedures like those below: